Prudent777/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Alx courses are easy and cool
+Introduction to Pointers, arrays and strings